vmc-project/vgm-documentation/README.md

 # VGM Documentation

-The source of the VGM documentation
+The source of the VGM documentation: https://vmc-project.github.io/vgm-documentation